 In the case of cancer, one of the first treatments is the removal of the swollen testicle.
 To do this, the surgeon administers a general or spinal anesthetic before making an incision in the groin.
 Through this opening, he removes the testicle and the spermatic cord.

 In some cases, the surgeon may remove both testicles.
-A removal takes an average of half an hour and you are able to go home the same day.
+A removal takes an average of half an hour, and you can go home the same day.
 If desired, after the removal of the testicle, the surgeon can place a prosthesis.
 This prosthesis has the same weight and shape as a normal testicle.

 • The scrotal support